scifuentes14/scifuentes14.github.io/content/research.md

  <!-- Abstract block -->
 <div id="abstract" style="display:none; margin-top:10px; border:0px solid #ccc; padding:10px;">
-  This paper examines whether direct exposure to entrepreneurial neighbors increases business formation among incumbent residents.
-I exploit a  natural experiment created by residential moves in North Carolina, combining business registration records (2000–2024), voter registration files (2005–2019), and property transaction data from CoreLogic.
-Using a nearest-neighbor design, I track the arrival of entrepreneurs into neighborhoods and study whether incumbents subsequently start businesses.
-I find that residents who receive entrepreneurial neighbors are 4% to 10% more likely to start a business within five years than comparable residents who receive non-entrepreneurial neighbors.
-The effect persists under granular fixed-effects specifications that control for neighborhood composition, suggesting a causal link between entrepreneurial exposure and business formation.
-These findings highlight the importance of local peer effects in entrepreneurship and offer new insights into pathways for social mobility and localized economic development.
+  This paper provides the first causal evidence that entrepreneurial activity diffuses through neighborhood ties.
+I exploit residential moves in North Carolina to study whether the arrival of an entrepreneurial neighbor increases business formation among incumbent residents.
+The analysis merges statewide business registrations, voter files, and property transaction data into a panel that links individuals to their neighbors and entrepreneurial outcomes over nearly two decades.
+Using a nearest-neighbor design with highly granular fixed effects, I find that exposure to entrepreneurial neighbors raises the probability of business entry by 4–9 percent within five years.
+Spillovers are stronger when incumbents and newcomers share gender, but not when they share race, suggesting that cross-racial exposure may help lower barriers to entrepreneurship for Black residents.
+Most effects occur in unincorporated, lower-cost businesses, while exposure to high-quality entrepreneurs is linked to a higher likelihood of starting incorporated firms.
+Finally, spillover intensity declines sharply with physical distance, with effects concentrated among immediate neighbors.
+These findings show that localized social interactions are an important channel through which entrepreneurship and economic opportunity spread.
 </div>

 ---